lzolyomi/Data-Challenge-1-template/README.md

 ## Code structure
 The sample code is structured into multiple files, based on their functionality.
 There are six `.py` files in total, each containing a different part of the code.
-To be finished...

-## Environment setup instructions
-We recommend to set up a virtual Python environment to install all necessary packages.
-These packages are included in the `requirements.txt` file.

 - To download the data: run the `ImageDataset.py` file.
 The script will create a directory `/data/` and download the training and test data with corresponding labels to this directory.
     - You will only have to run this script once usually, at the beginning of your project.